webplatform/docs/tutorials/webgl_an_advanced_shader/index.md

 ---
-title: webgl an advanced shader
+title: WebGL: an advanced shader
+attributions:
+  - 'This content was originally published on [DevOpera](http://dev.opera.com), Opera''s Developer Network. .'
+notes:
+  - 'Fix broken image link under "Turning it up to 11"'
+readiness: 'Almost Ready'
+summary: 'Creating an advanced shader, building on the simple shader tutorial.'
 tags:
   - Pages
   - with